rectangle-historyLists (Arrays)

 Step output data picker showing Size property of a list that indicates the number of items in the list

-While in the majority of cases you'll want to wrap an Iterator around a list, there may be cases when you want to explicitly pick the first item from a list to perform an action on.
-For example, your CRM might let you add multiple 'Associated Companies' to a Deal, even though you're only ever adding one at most.
+While in the majority of cases you'll want to wrap an loop (iterator) around a list, there may be cases when you want to explicitly pick the first item from a list to perform an action on.
+For example, your CRM might let you add multiple 'Associated Companies' to a deal, even though you're only ever adding one at most.
 In that case, you can probably just use the 'first result'.

 Dropbox upload step configuration showing first result option to select the first attachment from an email list